chipsi007/wufuc/README.md

 ## Solutions

-Luckily, there are a couple easy ways to kill this CPU check.
+Luckily, there are a couple of different ways to kill this CPU check.

 1. Patch `wuaueng.dll` and change `dword_600002EE948` (see [this line](https://gist.github.com/zeffy/e5ec266952932bc905eb0cbc6ed72185#file-isdeviceserviceable-c-L7)) which is at file offset `0x26C948`, from `0x01` to `0x00`.
 This makes `IsDeviceServiceable(void)` skip over the entire CPU check and immediately return the value stored at `dword_600002EE94C`, which by default is 1 (supported CPU).
 This is my preferred method, as it is a simple 1-byte change. **Note: this offset is only for the KB4012218-x64, for a list of all the patch offsets [click here](docs/Patch_Offsets.md).**